mapopescu5079/Production/README.md

 # Production

-This JavaFX project allows users to add created products into a database for production. <br />
+This JavaFX project allows users to add created products into a database for production.
+Once products have been created by the user <br />
-Once products have been created by the user they are entered into a production log available<br />
- to the user.
+they are entered into a production log available to the user.
 This was an individual project in which I received occasional help and <br />
 guidance from the instructor or student assistants.
-I created this project as an assignment<br />
- during the first semester of my junior year at Florida Gulf Coase University.
-Through it <br />
+I created this project as an assignment during the first semester of my junior year <br />
-and other courses this semester, my knowledge and proficiency has greatly increased.
+at Florida Gulf Coase University.
+Through it and other courses this semester, my knowledge and proficiency has greatly increased.

 ## Demonstration